datacarpentry/OpenRefine-ecology-lesson/episodes/09-exporting-data.md

 1. Click `Export` in the top right and select the file type you want to export the data in. `Tab-separated value` (`tsv`) or `Comma-separated value` (`csv`) would be good choices.
 2. That file will be exported to your default `Download` directory.
-That file can then be opened in a spreadsheet program or imported into programs like R or Python, which we'll be discussing later in our workshop.
+That file can then be opened in a spreadsheet program or imported into programs like R or Python.

-Remember from our lesson on Spreadsheets that using widely-supported, non-proprietary file formats like `tsv` or `csv` improves the ability of yourself and others to use your data.